oracle-livelabs/oci/oci-apm-springboot/05-configure-apm-agent/configure-apm-agent.md

   ![Oracle Cloud console, Cloud Shell ](images/4-6-1-cloudshell.png " ")

-    > ***Troubleshooting***: For learning purpose, we have preconfigured the java argument editing in the **wstore-deploy-agent.yaml** file.
-If you encounter any issues run the following command to review how the changes expected to be done.
+    > ***Troubleshooting***: For learning purposes, we have preconfigured the java argument editing in the **wstore-deploy-agent.yaml** file.
+If you encounter any issues run the following command to review how the changes are expected to be done.
     - vi ~/sb-hol/wstore-deploy-agent.yaml